jersou/clite-parser/README.md

 The basename of import.meta.url will be used in the generated help, as "mainFile".

+This feature does not work with NodeJS (no import.meta.main).

 ## Node support : npm install clite-parser

 ### Usage from NPM